Kolossi/kolossi.github.io/_posts/2020/2020-02-10-git-get-file-modification-times.md

 tags: [git]
 ---

-To list the last git modification time of each soruce controlled file in the current directory ...
+To list the last git modification time of each source controlled file in the current directory ...
 <!--more-->
 Use: